UpMortem/simple-pgvector-python/README.md

 - Perform vector searches to find the closest vectors to a query vector.
 - Flexible testing with stubs for in-memory testing without the need for a PostgreSQL database.

+## Project Applications

+This project can be instrumental in building complex applications, including a Retrieval-Augmented Generation (RAG) application.
+Its ability to perform vector searches with metadata makes it suitable for tasks that require efficient and accurate retrieval of information, an essential component in RAG systems.

 ## Requirements

 - Python 3.7+